Bug report #1752

 I guess I need to look at Qt 4.7 again, I had other issues with that but forgot to write anything down.

-#19 Updated by William Kyngesburye about 10 years ago
+#19 Updated by William Kyngesburye over 10 years ago

 - Status changed from Feedback to Closed